 TOP

-Import of currency rates from the Bank of Israel website
+Import exchange rates from the Bank of Israel website

 NBIL() Description

-The NBIL() function is designed for automatic retrieval of the official exchange rate value of the Israeli Shekel directly from the Bank of Israel website (boi.org.il) by specified code and date.
+The NBIL() function is designed for automatic retrieval of the official Israeli shekel exchange rate directly from Bank of Israel website (boi.org.il) for the specified code and date.

-The NBIL function greatly simplifies working with currency exchange rates, especially for those who work with finances or keep records in various currencies.
+The NBIL function significantly simplifies working with exchange rates, especially for those who work with finances or keep records in different currencies.
 Instead of manually entering rates, you just need to use this function to get up-to-date data.

-Also, you can use the "Official Currency Exchange Rates" tool, which inserts the currency rate for selected cells in one click.
+Also, you can use the "Official Exchange Rates" tool, which inserts the exchange rate for selected cells in one click.

 Syntax: